 During meetings, the Mayor and Councillors must follow Standing Orders (a set of procedures for conducting meetings).
-Council approved a new set of Standing Orders following the 2019 elections and they are now being updated and will be uploaded to Council's website.
+Council approved a new set of Standing Orders following the 2019 elections and they are available on Council's website.
 Council may suspend Standing Orders by a vote of 75% of the members present.
-A copy of the Code of Conduct and Standing Orders can be obtained from Council.
+A copy of the Standing Orders and the Code of Conduct can be obtained from Council offices.